sandrina-p/postcss-start-to-end/README.md

 ## Motivation | References

-There is a CSS Draft Spec about [CSS Logical Properties](https://drafts.csswg.org/css-logical-props/) in a early phase.
+There is a CSS Draft Spec about [CSS Logical Properties](https://drafts.csswg.org/css-logical-props/) in Level 1.
 Because this technology's specification [has not stabilized](https://drafts.csswg.org/css-logical-props/#issues-index), I decided to keep this plugin syntax simple and straight following what is already defined without adding _more sugar_.

 ## Contribute
-Any doubts or suggestions you may have feel free to create an issue on [github repo](https://github.com/sandrina-p/postcss-ltr-rtl-detect).
+Any doubts or suggestions you may have, feel free to create an issue on [github repository](https://github.com/sandrina-p/postcss-start-to-end/issues).

 ## License